innominds-mobility/swift-custom-ui-elements/README.md

 ```
 ### Radiant background view
 #### Description
 Radiant background view can be used to set two colors as background color for view. `InnoRadiantBackground` is a subclass of UIView.
-Include this file in your project to get toast message.

 ![RadiantBackground_Icon](Resources/RadiantBackground.png "RadiantBackground Icon")
 #### Usage